Pinterest loves fresh pins on Pinterest or “new pins”. The more fresh content you can create to be shared from your website, the better.

 - If you take your own background images, create a whole bunch of them so that you can create 3-5 Pins at once for each webpage or blog post.

 - If you use stock photos, then use a series of similar images.
 You can find these by (a) searching on the same photographer or (b) searching for “similar” images on most stock libraries.
+Sites like Unsplash allow you to use pro-quality images for free under their licence so you can quickly grab 5 different images.

 1. Start with a base image